Toni-SM/semu.data.visualizer/README.md

 All supported methods **accept the same parameters** as their respective counterparts described in the Matplotlib API reference and don't return anything.
 However, the generated figures are not interactive

+Additionality, they accept an experimental parameter (aspect="equal") designed to allow the same scaling from data to plot units

 ---
 Example (create a new figure each time):